 “Dump the grain,” Charlotte commanded.
 Brandy did so with quick compliance and backed away from flattened ears and warning kicks.
 That these menacing looks and behaviors were directed toward each other and not Brandy didn’t lessen their potential harm.

 The protective mother had rescued her offspring from harm, but at what expense?
 Now, as the remaining horses poked their muzzles into the yellow corn, oats, and sweet molasses on the ground, Charlotte wondered how much time this delay would cost them.

 They had made it there with cautious determination, but some fifteen minutes of rain had bathed the saturated clay since then.
-Was the gateway a swollen river now instead of the earlier oozing puzzle?
+Was the gateway a swollen river now instead of the earlier oozing puddle?
 Charlotte led her gelding toward the gate, ignoring his resentment at being left out of the feast.
 Soon, the two youngsters were edged out by the three bossy mares, and they took hesitant steps toward Abras and the gate.
 Now Charlotte and Abras were approaching the gate with the two year old Shazaar and yearling Shazaara about 100 yards behind.
 The greedy mares had finished the soggy grain by now, but instead of following, they had resumed their earlier stations.
 Worse than that, the herd leader, Capzara, was calling to her filly, which now ran back to Mama, her delicate legs prancing high and mischievously in the mud.